Competitive Strategy - Meaning, Importance, Types & Example

-Competitive Strategy is defined as the long term plan of a particular company in order to gain competitive advantage over its competitors in the industry.
+Competitive Strategy is a long term plan of a particular company which is created in order to strengthen as well as gain competitive advantage over its competitors in the industry using levers like cost, differentiation, focus, efficiency etc..
 It is aimed at creating defensive position in an industry and generating a superior ROI (Return on Investment).
 Such type of strategies play a very important role when industry is very competitive and consumers are provided with almost similar products.
 One can take example of mobile phone market.

 According to Michael Porter, competitive strategy is devised into 4 types: